ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 Cons:
 * Limited to pre-existing plunger impact surface without special modifications
-* Low mass impacter while momentum of the impacter is a key factor in theoretical distance traveled
+* Low mass impactor while momentum of the impactor is a key factor in theoretical distance traveled

-##### Prototype

 ![Front View of Prototype with Solenoid Actuator](assets/images/solenoidPrototypeUpright.png)
 ![Top View of Prototype with Solenoid Actuator](assets/images/solenoidPrototypeTop.png)